jormaechea/vtex-order-placer/README.md

   "minItemsQuantity": 1, // Min quantity of different SKUs that each order must contain "maxItemsQuantity": 1, // Max quantity of different SKUs that each order must contain "customerEmail": "", // The email of the customer for the order.
 This must be an existing customer with registered addresses
-  "paymentSystemId": "" // The payment system ID that should be used to place the orders }
+  "paymentSystemId": null // The payment system ID (Number) that should be used to place the orders }
 ```